nuriagaralon/cel-rnaseq/README.md

 The jobs are usually programmed for $2^p$ cores, so 4, 8, 16 are good numbers.

 ### 9. Monitor Performance
+More information on the run can be found in the log file, of which the name is printed after the pipeline finishes or stops due to an error.

 If an error occurs, the pipeline may crash and display error messages in red text to the terminal.
 In many cases, Snakemake will automatically remove incomplete output files from the failed rule, so simply rerunning the same command as Step 8 may resolve temporary issues.